wp-plugins/namaste-lms/readme.txt

 == Changelog ==

+= Version 1.6.1 =
+- Made some improvements to notes / feedback on assignments and their navigation

 = Version 1.6 =
 - Added [namaste-earned-certificates] shortcode to display certificates earned by the user on a given course.
 Can be used on course page or elsewhere by passing course_id.
 - Added Sandbox mode for testing paypal payments